 Background checks should be valid for the duration of the student's enrollment in the program if the student has not had a break in enrollment.
-A break in enrollment is defined as withdrawal from a program and subsequent readmission.

-A student who has had a break in enrollment may be required to have another background check, at the discretion of the Student Affairs Office.
+A break in enrollment is defined as not being enrolled.
+A student who has had a break in enrollment for more than one semester will be required to submit another background check and drug screen